monireach2480/0-1-Knapsack-algorithm-with-dynamic-programming/README.md

 Imagine you are a passenger traveling by plane to visit relatives in another country.
 You need to pack items carefully to stay within airline luggage weight limits.
 Each item has a different weight and personal value to your family or relatives.

-**The Challenge**: How do you decide which items to pack to maximize total value while staying within the weight limit?
+**The Challenge:** How do you decide which items to pack to maximize total value while staying within the weight limit?

 ### Solution